 Data Standards

-MobilityData facilitates changes to two internationally used mobility data standards: the General Transit Feed Specification (GTFS) and the General Bike Feed Specification (GBFS).
+MobilityData facilitates changes to internationally used mobility data standards, including the General Transit Feed Specification (GTFS), General Bike Feed Specification (GBFS), Transit ITS Data Exchange Specification (TIDES), & The Transit Operational Data Standard (TODS).

 What is GTFS?